cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 ### What we love about typescript

-I heard many people say "Typescript is difficult to ramp up", but it also common for them to change their mind to "I cannot live with out it" after only a few weeks of using it.
+We often hear people say "Typescript is difficult to ramp up", but it also common for them to change their mind to "I cannot live with out it" after only a few weeks of using it.
 Here are a few we love about Typescript.

 * Easy to find compile time errors, such as null or undefined edge cases
 * Tonnes of community support.
 There is a DefinitelyTypes npm package (and website) where you can find type definitions to the majority of the popular comunity project.
 If you take a look at our package.json file under devDependencies, you can see a number of these type definitions.
 They start with `@types`.